How to Respond to the Infinite God of the Bible

 - Truth – 2 Samuel 7:28, John 17:17, Psalms 119:160, Ephesians 1:13

-Though we all know and, on some level, believe God is good, and love, and all the other things, I think we often make the mistake of presuming these words define Him.
+Though we all know and, on some level, believe God is good, and love, and all the other things, we have to be careful.
+I think we often make the mistake of presuming these words define Him.
 They do not.
-Rather, He defines these words.
-We arrogantly assign our own definitions to goodness, righteousness, love, and truth and then begin to question God when He seems to contradict what we believe He should be.
+Rather, He defines each of these attributes.

 The fault is not with Him, though.
 The wrong lies only in us.
 Our questions and doubts come from our own misunderstanding, pride, and limited perspective.

 You see, God IS good.
 Goodness does not define Him, He defines goodness.
 Whatever He does, whatever He is, these things don’t make Him good, He makes them good.
 For instance, God is not good because He sacrificed His life for us, but sacrificial love is good because God did it.
 In the same way, we can be certain that the things which are harder for us to understand, like allowing people the freedom to reject Him, are also good, because God IS good.God IS good.
 Goodness does not define Him, He defines goodness.
 Whatever He does, whatever He is, these things don’t make Him good, He makes them good.
 Click To Tweet